TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 </p>
 </details>

-<details><summary>Practice 14: locating frameshifts and stop codons in frahmmer alignments using '--frameline' </summary>
+<details><summary>Practice 14: locating frameshifts and stop codons in bathsearch alignments using '--frameline' </summary>
 <p>

 While both the standard and tabular outputs give the user the count of frameshifts and stop codons in an alignment, the user may also want to locate the quasi and stop codons.
 Quasi-codons with deletions can be identified by looking for codons with one or two '-' characters in place of a nucleotide.
-Quasi-codons with insertions can be identified by looking for codons with more than 4 or 5 nucleotides (the nucleotides frahmmer determines to be the insertions will be shown in lowercase).
+Quasi-codons with insertions can be identified by looking for codons with more than 4 or 5 nucleotides (the nucleotides bathsearch determines to be the insertions will be shown in lowercase).
 Stop codons can be identified by looking for codons with all three nucleotides in lowercase and an 'X' on the translation row.
 Below are examples of quasi and stop codons taken from the alignment in gidA.out from Practice 10:

 ```
  | one nucleotide deletion | two nucleotide deletions | one nucleotide insertion | two nucleotide insertions | stop codon |